 Sample: Verdence Capital Advisors for Sisters Circle / sisterscircle.org

 Michele Welsh of Verdence Capital Advisors created this distinctive design for the Sisters Circle 2020 enVISION 20th Anniversary fundraising campaign.
 The locked circle shapes trace the form of the zero in the “2020” logo typography, and the imagery bleeds to perfect crossover all the way around.
 The effect—stylish and engaging.
 On the inside, the circle shapes feel like the perfect spot to place full-color portraits in circular image boxes that frame the key message on the center panel.
-The piece was printed on a silky 80 lb gloss coated cover sheet and mailed in an envelope.
+The custom direct mail piece was printed on a silky 80 lb gloss coated cover sheet and sent in an envelope.

 Sample: Caitlin Horton, Landmark Creative Co. / landmarkcreativeco.com

-Caitlin Horton, Dublin-based owner of boutique branding firm Landmark Creative Co., designed this Circle Locked Gate self-promotional brochure as an eye-catching invitation to download their client case studies and to schedule a consultation for their branding, marketing, and design services.
+Caitlin Horton, Dublin-based owner of boutique branding firm Landmark Creative Co., designed this Circle Locked Gate self-promotional gate fold brochure as an eye-catching invitation to download their client case studies and to schedule a consultation for their branding, marketing, and design services.
 The circle shape on the cover slides together to form the words “Do More Good,” which intrigues the recipient to slide the interlocking shapes apart to see what’s inside.
 The company’s signature orange and warm gray brand colors were combined with full-color photos for a distinctive and playful design.
 A 100 lb coated cover sheet with soft touch coating gives the piece substance and sensory appeal.

 For Event Promotion:

 Sample: Chris Gottardo for Amrock, LLC / amrock.com